shu3hamiitkgp/GPTme-Impersonating-your-writing-style/README.md

 ## Ideation

 At times we face dilemmas or fall short of time to respond to some questions asked in chats.
 But sadly, only we can complete our thoughts ourselves.
 Here is where our product comes to the rescue and provides a personalized way of responding to questions in any style we want.
-We’re using chatGPT’s API to generate prompts personalized to an individual's unique style of writing and providing a service for it on streamlit.
+We’re using chatGPT’s API for model [GPT3.5-turbo](https://platform.openai.com/docs/guides/chat) to generate prompts personalized to an individual's unique style of writing and providing a service for it on streamlit.

 ## Included Features -